timriffe/TwoSex/README.md

 "The two-sex problem in populations structured by remaining years of life"
 ----------------------------------------------------------------
-Welcome to my dissertation code dump
+Welcome to my dissertation code dump.
 For the time being, this is the only route to reproducing my results and I apologize if it's a labyrinth!

 This includes ALL R scripts and tex files